 Keep the substrate lightly moist but not soggy.
 The time of germination will vary upon species.
 You will not need to start transplanting epiphytes grown from seed for at least two years; yes, they grow that slowly.

 How to Propagate Epiphytic Plants with Cuttings

 Allow cuttings to callus for a week before planting in sterile sand that has been moistened.
-If the cactus is a sun seeker, place container in a bright location and if the parent was a low light plant, site the cutting in less light.
+If the cactus is a sun seeker, place the container in a bright location and if the parent was a low-light plant, site the cutting in less light.

 No, we’re not talking about canines, but the offsets on many epiphytes.
 Bromeliads are a classic example of a plant that produces pups.
 Over the years, a single plant can become a crowded group of small and large plants all clustered together.
 These are pups and are easy to remove from the parent and plant singly.

 Transplanting epiphytes in this manner results in faster mature plants and is so easy even a novice gardener can accomplish the task successfully.
 Pups should be 1/3 as tall as the parent.
 You may either pull the pup away from the mother or use a sharp knife to cut it away.
 Ensure part of the mother’s root system is attached.